Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers: Details of Experiment

 This problem involves solving for the eigenmodes of an electromagnetic resonator in the TE mode, which is widely used in RF engineering~\cite{jin2015finite}.
 For the Transverse Electric (TE) mode, the system simplifies to a scalar eigenvalue problem for the z-component of the electric field, $E_z(\mathbf{x})$:

 where $\epsilon$ is the electric permittivity, $\mu$ is the magnetic permeability, and $\omega$ is the angular frequency.
 This PDE is solved using the Finite Element Method.
-By deriving the weak form and discretizing it with a suitable basis, we obtain the matrix Generalized Eigenvalue Problem:
+By deriving the weak form and discretizing it with a suitable basis, we obtain the matrix GEP:

 where the entries of the stiffness matrix $A$ and mass matrix $M$ are given by the integrals over the basis functions $\phi_i, \phi_j$:

 Here, $\mathbf{u}$ is the vector representing the discretized electric field, and the eigenvalue $\lambda = \omega^2$ is the square of the resonant angular frequency.
 In our dataset, we generated samples by creating spatially varying electric permittivity fields $\epsilon(\mathbf{x})$ using GRF to model an inhomogeneous medium, while the permeability $\mu$ was held constant.